yoeynsf/EPSM_Tool/README.md

-# EPSM_Tool - Under Development
+# EPSM Tool

 A ROM for the NES built for use with the [**Expansion Port Sound Module**](https://github.com/Perkka2/EPSM).
 Also included is my personal documentation of the YMF288/YM2608, mainly with the EPSM in mind and it's functionality with the NTSC NES.

 ## Usage
 The parameters are styled after Bambootracker's patch editor.

 ## Main Editor

+`D-Pad` - Navigate between parameters

+`B` - When pressed, sends a `Key On` command. when released, sends a `Key Off` command.
+Think of it like a single-key piano or something equally as stupid

+`A` - Enter Edit mode.

 `A + Up/Down` - Increment/Decrement the high nibble by 1